loshan20011/aws-secret-manager/README.md

 # AWS Secrets Manager Asymmetric Key Encryption Tool

-**This tool overwrites existing plain text secrets in AWS Secrets Manager with their encrypted values.**

 This Java application is designed to encrypt secrets stored in AWS Secrets Manager using an asymmetric encryption approach with a public certificate.

+**Note: This tool overwrites existing plain text secrets in AWS Secrets Manager with their encrypted values.**

 ## Purpose